FawazSapa/FawazSapa/README.md

 ## To Whomever It May Concern(Here's me trying to be funny, and no, it's not GPT-generated),

-This guy is still figuring out his missing `;`.
-But hey, life's a lot like coding—full of bugs, but you keep working until something breaks so bad that you get the motivation to fix it.

-## The Journey So Far

-- **Current Quest**: I'm deep into the world of code, chasing down bugs, and building the next big thing (or at least trying to).I always convince myself that working on projects opens more doors than grinding through LeetCode.
+  I'm deep into the world of code, chasing down bugs, and building the next big thing (or at least trying to).I always convince myself that working on projects opens more doors than grinding through LeetCode.
 Haha!(I am doomed)

 - **Side Quests**: When I'm not coding, you can find me exploring the latest tech trends, experimenting with my microcontroller, or diving into the occasional video game marathon.
 Oh, and trying to find something to watch.